vfmd/vfmd-spec/specification.md

 If one or more of the above 6 conditions is satisfied, the HTML output of the paragraph shall be the same as the content of the paragraph, without wrapping it in `p` tags.

-<h3 id="reference-resolution-block">reference-resolution block</h3>

-[reference-resolution block]: #reference-resolution-block
-[**reference-resolution block**]: #reference-resolution-block

-The [block-element line sequence] for a reference-resolution block shall have either a single [line] or two [lines].

-The reference-resolution block does not result in any output by itself.
-It is used to resolve the URLs of reference-style links and images in the rest of the document.

-When the [block-element start line] for the reference-resolution block was identified, the following values would have been identified as well:

-  * _unprocessed reference id string_
-  * _unprocessed url string_
-  * _ref-definition-trailing-sequence_

-The _unprocessed reference id string_ is [simplified] to obtain the _reference id string_.

-Any `<`, `>` or [whitespace] characters in the _unprocessed url string_
-are removed, and the resultant string is called the _link url string_.

-In case the [block-element line sequence] contains a single [line], the _ref-definition-trailing-sequence_ shall be called the _title container string_.

-In case the [block-element line sequence] contains two [lines], the second [line] shall be called the _title container string_.

-If the _title container string_ matches the regular expression pattern `/^\((([^\\\(\)]|\\.)*)\)/`, then the matching substring for the first (i.e. outer) parenthesized subexpression in the pattern is called the _link title string_.

-If the _title container string_ begins with a [quoted string], the [enclosed string] of the [quoted string] is called the _link title string_ and the rest of the _title container string_ is ignored.

-The _reference id string_ is said to be associated with the _link url string_ and the _link title string_ (if a _link title string_ was
-found).
-A new entry is added to the [link reference association map] with the _reference id string_ as the key, and the _link url string_ and the _link title string_ as values, unless the [link reference association map] already has an entry with the _reference id string_ as the key.

-The <span id="link-reference-association-map">**link reference association map**</span> is an associative array that contains data from all the reference-resolution blocks in the document, including those that occur within blockquotes and lists.
-It helps in mapping a _reference id_ to the _link url_ and _link title_ that the _reference id_ represents.
-It is used in the [procedure for identifying link tags] and in the [procedure for identifying image tags] to resolve a reference id to a link url and, if available, a link title.
-All lookups in the _link reference association map_ are made case-insensitively.

-[link reference association map]: #link-reference-association-map

 <h3 id="properties-of-list-item-line-sequences">Properties of list item line sequences</h3>